 The closely watched Silicon Valley start-up is offering a way of searching millions of entries in Wikipedia’s online encyclopaedia, helping users find detailed answers to questions rather than isolated links that require further research.

-For example, a user who wants to know how many wives King Henry VIII had (six, or two, depending on your definition of marriage) can find an answer via Powerset’s service at //tinyurl.com/5qpcr9/.San Francisco-based Powerset is looking to leapfrog the current generation of services that rely on keyword searches such as Google, Yahoo!, Microsoft and IAC InterActiveCorp’s Ask.com.
+For example, a user who wants to know how many wives King Henry VIII had (six, or two, depending on your definition of marriage) can find an answer via Powerset’s service at http://tinyurl.com/5qpcr9/.San Francisco-based Powerset is looking to leapfrog the current generation of services that rely on keyword searches such as Google, Yahoo!, Microsoft and IAC InterActiveCorp’s Ask.com.

 ”Wikipedia is becoming a microcosm of the most useful parts of the web,” said Greg Sterling, an internet analyst with Sterling Market Intelligence. ”This offers a powerful way to find what you are looking for against this subset of the web.”
 While still a far cry from letting users search the world wide web, Powerset is using Wikipedia as a trial showcase for how its technology can be used to search a vast number of other websites using natural language phrases or questions.